sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 ### Let's mix!

-Now we can use that percentage value (which will always be an integer) in the `color-mix` function to dictate how much of the next colour we should interpolate.
+Now we can use that percentage value (which will always be a whole number) in the `color-mix` function to dictate how much of the next colour we should interpolate.

 ```css
 color-mix(in oklch, ${color1} ${transitionProgressPercent}%, ${color2})